TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-configuration.md

 />

 # Azure Synapse Link for Azure Cosmos DB - Configuration

-Most users are able to resolve their Azure Synapse Link for Cosmos DB Configuration issue using the steps below.
+Most users are able to resolve their Azure Synapse Link for Azure Cosmos DB issues using the steps below.

 ## Suported APIs